 You do not need to obtain any permissions where:

-Australian copyright law allows you to copy in-copyright material in certain circumstances.
-The provisions of the Copyright Act that set out these circumstances are known as exceptions.
+Australian copyright law allows you to copy or re-use in-copyright material in certain circumstances.
+The provisions of the Copyright Act that set out these circumstances are known as 'exceptions'.
 If an exception applies, you do not need to ask the copyright owner for permission to undertake acts within its scope.

 For a explanation of the key exceptions that are particularly relevant to libraries and their users, including fair dealing, see key exceptions in the Copyright Act.
 The Australian Copyright Council website provides a range of information sheets.

 For example, the fair dealing exceptions can apply when you copy material for the purpose of research, study, criticism, review, parody, satire, reporting the news, or giving legal advice.
 The Copyright Act expressly states that certain acts constitute fair dealings, such as copying up to 10% or one chapter of a book, or copying one article, for research or study.
 However in other cases, you will need to consider the elements of fair dealing as set out in the Copyright Act.
 There are also exceptions which allow some copying by cultural and educational institutions and on behalf of people with print or intellectual disabilities.
 These are particularly relevant when you ask the library to reproduce collection material and supply a copy to you.

 In addition, special restrictions not related to copyright often apply to the copying of rare or unique works in the Library's collections.
 These may be due to preservation concerns, conditions of acquisition, or because of the operation of other laws (such as defamation and privacy).